Top TikTok Follower Tools

 How do you find the best times to post on TikTok?

 One of TikTok’s most frequented areas is the ‘For You’ section.
-It’s estimated that as much as 75% of user’s time is spent here.
+It’s estimated that as much as 75% of the user’s time is spent here.

 This area is where users can view new content from people they don’t yet follow and is similar to Instagram’s ‘Explore’ tab.
 Getting your content posted at the right time will increase your chances of getting a good reaction from people.

-If you’re only looking for exposure in your own country, then you only need to choose popular times relating to your home turf.
+If you’re only looking for exposure in your own country, you only need to choose popular times relating to your home turf.

 When are users most engaged?

 Many different TikTok users have conducted various studies to determine the best time to post on TikTok.